21 June 2014

 For a general overview of the topic by a strong player, the Chess.com video General Strategy: When to Exchange Pieces by GM Dejan Bojkov is well worth the time, as it goes into various strategic guidelines for exchanging in a clear fashion.

-Below I've provided a few game examples in order to highlight some of the situations where piece exchanges can make a significant difference in the course of the game.
+Below are games which highlight some of the situations where piece exchanges can make a significant difference in the course of the game.
 There are a considerable number of different lessons to be had, but as a fundamental concept, I believe that if the improving player asks the questions "how will this exchange affect the current position?" and "what are the strategic implications of the exchange for the rest of the game?" before exchanging, that in itself can help provide a measurable boost to chess understanding and playing strength.

 1) Samisch - Nimzovitch (Berlin, 1928)